mk-fg/fuse-auto-cleanup-fs/README.md

 users/processes, only run it with dedicated least-privileged uid/gid, maybe in an LSM profile (to easily restrict access to one path), and ideally with symlinks/submounts/special-nodes/etc blocked on underlying filesystem entirely.

+> Specific use-case I have for this is an opportunistic "grab as many new files
+> from here as possible" rsync-backup script for unimportant media files,
+> without having to worry about space available for important things next to them,
+> or whether those extra files all fit there in any way, but also without leaving
+> wasted free space around at the same time.

 # Links